Japanese submarine I-171

 I-71, later I-171, was a cruiser submarine of the KD6 sub-class built for the Imperial Japanese Navy during the 1930s.
 She served in World War II, and took part in operations supporting the attack on Pearl Harbor, the Battle of Midway, and the Aleutian Islands campaign.
-She was sunk on1 February 1944 after being detected on the surface by U.S. Navy destroyers off Buka Island.
+She was sunk on 1 February 1944 after being detected on the surface by U.S. Navy destroyers off Buka Island.

 Construction and commissioning

 Built by Kawasaki at Kobe, Japan, I-71 was laid down on 15 February 1933 and launched on 25 August 1934.
 She was completed and commissioned on 24 December 1935.

 Service history

 Pre-World War II

 Upon commissioning, I-71 was assigned to the Kure Naval District.